VysotskiVadim/VysotskiVadim.blog/_posts/2021-04-29-story-counting-historical-data.markdown

 ### Summary

 Story Counting isn't a silver bullet.
-It won't help you if don't invest time in discovery and requirements clarification in the beginning.
+It won't help you if you don't invest time in discovery and requirements clarification in the beginning.
 The more stories you create at the beginning, the more exact due date you get.
 A prediction can't be more accurate than the plan.
 Vague plan - vague predicted release date.